Radeon RX Vega 10 vs GeForce GTX 460 v2

 The GeForce GTX 460 v2 is our recommended choice as it beats the Radeon RX Vega 10 in performance tests.

-Be aware that GeForce GTX 460 v2 is a desktop card while Radeon RX Vega 10 is a notebook one.
+Be aware that GeForce GTX 460 v2 is a desktop graphics card while Radeon RX Vega 10 is a notebook one.

 Vote for your favorite